Measles update for Nelson, Marlborough and Tasman regions

 - Stay at home with any symptoms; phone and discuss any symptoms with a GP or practise nurse, rather than putting other people at risk by visiting a GP, after-hours GP or hospital ED unit.

 He says that people born before 1969, and people who have had two doses of the MMR vaccine are ‘almost certainly’ immune to measles.
+But please check with your doctor that you have had your two doses of MMR.

 If you have definitely had measles in the past you are also immune.